UPDATE: BC’s Home Buyer Rescission Period: Your Questions Answered

 How are sellers supposed to receive rescission notice?

-- names and signature of the buyers,
+- the names and signatures of the buyer(s),

-- name of the seller(s), and
+- the names of the seller(s), and

-- date of notice.
+- a date of notice.

 How does a HBRP impact other subjects in my contract?